aws-samples/serverless-patterns/sfn-inside-sfn-cdk-python/README.md

 ### Testing

-1. Start execution of the Step Function, using the Step Function Arn from the AWS CDK deployment outputs:

-    We want to send the following input
+This is the input we will send to our Step Function:
     ```json
         {
             "name": "serverless-land",
             "value": "idem"
         }
     ```

+1. Start execution of the Step Function, using the Step Function Arn from the AWS CDK deployment outputs:

     ```bash
     aws stepfunctions start-execution --state-machine-arn ENTER_YOUR_STEP_FUNCTION_ARN --input "{ \"Output\": { \"input\": {\"name\" : \"serverless-pattern\", \"value\": \"block\" }}}"